department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/trouble-making-payments.md

 - If you have a VA-backed loan and it’s 61 days past due, we’ll assign a VA Loan Technician to your loan.
 Our technicians can offer you financial counseling and help you deal with your servicer.

-- If you have a VA-backed loan, and it's not yet 61 days past due, you can contact us to request that we assign a VA Loan Technician to your loan.
+- If you have a VA-backed loan, you can contact us anytime to request that we assign a VA Loan Technician to your loan.

 </div>